TalnUPF/themacitytoSSML/README.md

 If you use this software, data or modify the code please cite the following publication:

-     - [1] Domínguez, M., M. Farrús, J. Codina and L. Wanner (2017b).
+     - [1] Domínguez, M., M. Farrús, and L. Wanner (2017).
 A Thematicity-based Prosody Enrichment Tool for CTS.
-Submitted to show and tell demonstrations at Interspeech 2017, Stockholm, Sweden.
+Accepted in show and tell demonstrations at Interspeech 2017, Stockholm, Sweden.

 Further references:

      - Domínguez, M., M. Farrús, J. Codina and L. Wanner (2017a).
-Thematicity-based Prosody Enrichment for a TTS System.
-Submitted to Interspeech 2017, Stockholm, Sweden.
+On the Empirical Derivation of Thematicity-based Prosody Enrichment.
+Submitted to the 5th International Conference on Statistical Language and Speech Processing (SLSP 2017), Le Mans, France.
      - Domínguez, M., M. Farrús, A. Burga, and L. Wanner (2016).
 Using hierarchical information structure for prosody prediction in content-to-speech applications.
 In Proceedings of the 8th International Conference on Speech Prosody, Boston, USA, 2016, pp. 1019–1023.